phthallo/ascend-website/README.md

 Then run `npx prisma db seed` to make your changes reflect in the database.

 If you want to overwrite all existing data, do `npx prisma migrate --force` instead as the above command will seed in addition to the existing database.

+components: this is where reusable assets go
+pages: general page layouts
+public: images and favicons
+styles: global css file.